-Other (income) expense consists primarily of the loss on the extinguishment of the Athyrium Senior Secured Notes, as well as foreign currency (income) losses due to exchange rate fluctuations on transactions denominated in a currency other than our functional currency.
+Other (income) expense consists of foreign currency (income) losses due to exchange rate fluctuations on transactions denominated in a currency other than our functional currency as well as grant income and gains on sale of property and equipment.

-Critical accounting policies
+Critical accounting policies and use of estimates

 Our consolidated financial statements are prepared in accordance with U.S. generally accepted accounting principles (GAAP).
 The preparation of our consolidated financial statements requires us to make estimates and judgments that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of expenses during the reported period.

 We base our estimates on historical experience, known trends and events and various other factors that we believe to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 We evaluate our estimates and assumptions on an ongoing basis.
 Our actual results may differ from these estimates under different assumptions and conditions.